 OFF: Click to disable the selection.
+(Default)

 Desc: Type in a name or description / location of the MCP.
+(Default "FRONT PANEL MANUAL CALL POINT")

-Zone: Allocate the Zone, 1 to 999, which the MCP will be associated with.
+Zone: Allocate the Zone that the MCP will be associated with.
+(Default = 1)

 Page: Displays the "page" in SmartGraphics that the MCP will appear on.
+(Default not shown unless SmartGraphics have been added to the system)

-Groups: Enter the Group/s to be coupled to the MCP
+Groups: Enter the Group/s to be coupled to the MCP.
+(Default = 0)